-When the weather is warm, you might use a fan or air conditioner to cool your home.
-Keep in mind that these devices do not refresh the air, but only move it around.
+When the weather is warm, you may want to use a fan or air conditioner to cool your home.
+Keep in mind that these devices do not introduce fresh outdoor air, but only move the indoor air around.
 If you have guests in your home, make sure that your devices are not creating an air flow from one person to another.
 See also the National Heat Plan.

-At a minimum, RIVM recommends compliance with the Dutch Buildings Decree (Bouwbesluit) and all current recommendations and guidelines.
-There are no indications that additional measures are necessary.
-For the full list of recommendations, see the LCI website (in Dutch).
+At a minimum, RIVM recommends compliance with the requirements of the Dutch Buildings Decree (Bouwbesluit) and all current recommendations and guidelines.
+In addition, RIVM recommends the following:

 Can ventilation prevent the spread of COVID-19?

 Good ventilation is important for a healthy indoor climate.
-Ventilation also helps to limit the transmission of respiratory infections, such as COVID-19.
-However, the degree to which ventilation (refreshing the air) specifically inhibits the transmission of COVID-19 is unknown.
-This is why it remains important to, in addition to ensuring proper ventilation, also observe all the general recommendations, such as washing hands often, staying home if you have symptoms, getting tested, and maintaining distance from others.
+Ventilation also helps to limit transmission of respiratory infections, such as COVID-19.
+However, ventilation can never completely prevent aerogenic transmission of the coronavirus.
+This is why it remains important to follow the general recommendations as well: get tested if you have symptoms, keep distancing, and wash your hands.

-Are there special recommendations for ventilation in nursing homes, cafés and restaurants, sports clubs and schools?
+Are there special recommendations for ventilation in care homes, cafés and restaurants, sports clubs and schools?

 The Dutch Government provides information about ventilation of buildings.
 RIVM also has general information available about hygiene, ventilation and indoor environments.
 Additional recommendations are available specifically for schools and care homes.